DevSilv/DevSilv.github.io/_posts/2019/03/23/2019-03-23-linux-filesystem-structure.md

     This term does not refer to what particular applications have to do, or are disallowed to do.
 Moreover, particular applications might follow their own ways of placing their files, as FHS allows different places for those files.

     FHS, instead of this term, uses often (always?) the present tense of particular verbs – for example, a directory "contains" or "stores" files.
 It is not clear to me what it exactly means by that, therefore I have chosen not to follow this convention.

+    For details on the usage of the term "shall", see the [Merriam-Webster page about shall](https://www.merriam-webster.com/dictionary/shall).

 - **Note:** the sentence "This directory is not required nor optional as of the current version of FHS" used in this section means that FHS does not emphasize neither requiring nor allowing existance of this directory. **But since I have not read the whole FHS – that is, I have not read most of the parts about subdirectories – I cannot say whether the directory is mentioned anywhere in the standard.** It may be mentioned on particular pages, for example as a side note.
 Nonetheless, as FHS states, it is not forbidden to create some not mentioned directories (in the root hierarchy), but:
     > Distributions should not create new directories in the root hierarchy without extremely careful consideration of the consequences including for application portability.